undeMalum/portfolio/content/posts/selling-cheese/index.md

 # School Charity Fair
 ## Road
-The reason I have mentioned the shift in Skórzewo is partially because I want to smoothly switch to another topic which is Scholl Charity Fair.
-I think that a good point to start is to explain the road that led to this fair since the process is at least as interesting as the fair itself.
-However, because this blog post/reflection is already quite long, I will create quick and comprehensive bullet points, summarizing a series of events that set the foundation for this enterprise.
+The reason I have mentioned the shift in Skórzewo is partially because I want to smoothly switch to another topic which is the Scholl Charity Fair.
+I think that a good starting point is to explain the road that led to this event since the process is at least as interesting as its result.
+However, this blog post/reflection is already a bit too long.
+Because of that, I will create quick and comprehensive bullet points to nicely summarize steps that set the foundation for this cheese-izy enterprise.

 To enhance your understanding, follow closely what's written underneath :stuck_out_tongue_winking_eye::
 1. I went on the school trip to Warsaw with second graders